Knife in the Head

 Knife in the Head (Messer im Kopf) is a 1978 West German drama film directed by Reinhard Hauff and starring Bruno Ganz.
 The film follows the recovery of a man shot in the head by the police during the raid of a left-wing social centre.
 It won awards in Paris and Berlin.

+Irmin Schmidt composed the entirety of the film's soundtrack, aided by Alex Wiska who played bağlama.

 Plot

 Knife in the Head begins with a police raid on a left-wing social centre in which Berthold Hoffmann is seriously injured.
 His wife Ann Hoffmann and her friend Volker visit him in hospital and discover that he is brain damaged.
 The doctors say he needs time to recover, but the police are eager to interview him.
 The film then becomes a chart of his slow recovery of what happened during the raid.
 For his supporters it is clear that Hoffmann was shot by a police officer and that the state is repressive, whilst the police led by Anleitner seek to prove a conspiracy led by Hoffmann.